punnalathomas/docker-demo/README.md

 # Docker & SaltStack Load Balancing Demo

-This project demonstrates an Infrastructure as Code (IaC) environment using Vagrant, SaltStack, and Docker.
+This project demonstrates an Infrastructure as Code (IaC) environment using Vagrant, SaltStack, Docker and Nginx.

 It automatically provisions a virtual infrastructure where a Salt Master configures a Minion to run a cluster of Nginx web servers behind an Nginx Load Balancer.